Insight Into The Safety of Garage Doors

 As an expert on garage doors, I am called upon many times a year to evaluate garage door injuries.
 Garage doors come in many shapes and sizes.

-Their functions range from cosmetic concealment to basic security of an area.
+Their functions range from cosmetic concealment to the basic security of an area.
 Most doors can be broken down into a few basic styles or categories.

 Typical modern garage doors for residential applications tend to be predominantly of the overhead sectional variety.